A few years ago I took part in a challenge to visit as many of the designated UNESCO World Heritage Sites in the UK as possible.

 While the adjoining Durham Castle, also a UNESCO World Heritage Site, is one of the top universities in the UK, and has transformed Durham into quite the university town with a number of pubs and restaurants just a few steps away.

-Pin – UNESCO World Heritage sites in the UK
+PIN FOR LATER – UNESCO World Heritage sites in the UK

-UNESCO World Heritage sites in the UK – how many have you visited?
+There are 31 UNESCO World Heritage sites in the UK – how many have you visited?